akaur09/Personal-Planner/README.md

 # Description:
 what was the purpose of this?

-why did i creste this?
+why did i create this?

 how did i create this?
     - add the screenshot/gif here